sphinxjp/doc10/docjp/config.rst

       * *documentclass*: Must be one of ``'manual'`` or ``'howto'``.
 Only "manual" documents will get appendices.
 Also, howtos will have a simpler title page.
+      * *documentclass*: Normally, one of ``'manual'`` or ``'howto'`` (provided by Sphinx).
+Other document classes can be given, but they must include the "sphinx" package in order to define Sphinx' custom LaTeX commands.
+        "howto" documents will not get appendices.
+Also, howtos will have a simpler title page.
       * *toctree_only*: Must be ``True`` or ``False``.
 If ``True``, the *startdoc* document itself is not included in the output, only the documents referenced by it via TOC trees.
 With this option, you can put extra stuff